DC Visits Routes Of Chehlum Processions - UrduPoint

 DC Visits Routes Of Chehlum Processions

+Deputy Commissioner (DC) Captain (Retired) Nadeem Nasir visited the routes of mourning processions on the occasion of Chehlum of Hazrat Imam Hussain (RA) and checked security and other arrangements

-FAISALABAD, (UrduPoint / Pakistan Point News - 25th Aug, 2024) Deputy Commissioner (DC) Captain (retd) Nadeem Nasir visited routes of mourning processions to be taken on Monday to observe Chehlum of Imam Hussain.
+FAISALABAD, (UrduPoint / Pakistan Point News - 26th Aug, 2024) Deputy Commissioner (DC) Captain (Retired) Nadeem Nasir visited the routes of mourning processions on the occasion of Chehlum of Hazrat Imam Hussain (RA) and checked security and other arrangements.

-He said foolproof security would be provided during religious events across the district.
-He said that entire machinery of Police Department and local administration had been made fully alert to ensure tight security on the day.
-He also held a meeting with the organisers of mourning processions and majalis and called upon them to cooperate with the administration and law-enforcing departments.

-The DC also checked cleanliness and sanitary condition on the routes of mourning processions as well as Clock Tower Chowk and its adjacent bazaars.
-Chief Officer Municipal Corporation Muhammad Zubair Wattoo briefed the DC about routes of the mourning processions with the help of maps and charts.
+He went to Markazi Imam Bargah, Duglous Pura Road, Bhowana Bazaar, Amin Pur Bazaar, Rail Bazaar, etc. and directed the Faisalabad Waste Management Company (FWMC) to ensure cleanliness and sanitary condition up to the mark.

+He said that sanitary workers should remain alert in the field till the culmination of mourning processions and Chehlum majalis and ensure rapid cleanliness in the city area.

 Recent Stories